The Pacific Community was established by a treaty, the Canberra Agreement, in 1947.

 A committee of the Conference, the Committee of Representatives of Governments and Administrations (CRGA), meets annually.
 In years when the Conference does not meet, the CRGA is empowered to make decisions on governance.

 In this way we are an organisation owned and governed by our 26 country and territory members.
 The Chairperson and Vice-Chairperson of Conference rotate every two years and CRGA every year, in alphabetical order among the members.

-The 10th Pacific Community Conference will take place in July 2017 at our headquarters in Noumea.
-The 47th meeting of CRGA is scheduled to take place in July 2017, back-to-back with the Conference.
+The 11th Pacific Community Conference will take place in 2019 in Rarotonga, Cook Islands.
+The 48th meeting of CRGA is scheduled to take place in June 2018.

 The Audit and Risk Committee assists the governing body in overseeing our financial reporting process, internal controls, audit process, risk management, operational efficiency and legal and regulatory compliance.
 CRGA appoints this committee.